 I felt like I was watching the Titanic sinking.

-And Paul was standing where I told him to.
+I stood there stunned, and Paul was standing where I told him to.

 This had to be the longest five seconds of my life.

-Eventaully, I got this picture.
+Eventually, I got this picture.

 But this picture doesn’t tell the whole story.